mfbx9da4/django-timer/readme.md

 STDOUT: Sleep for 1 second took 1.003 secs
 ```

-If you provide a message the timer outputs to Log file with INFO level
+If you provide a message the timer will log the message via the logger with a log level of `INFO`

 ```python
 with Timer('sleep 1') as timer: